MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 1. Provide the **SQL SA Username** and **Password** and click **OK** to start the rotation procedure.

-1. The credentials will be rotated through out the Azure App Service role instances.
+1. The credentials will be rotated throughout the Azure App Service role instances.
 Operators can monitor the Status of the procedure using the **Status** button.

 ## Rotate Certificates